 No doubt, a dedicated museum brings unique experiences to your consumers.
-Although, with AR, you can enable all your viewers to better know your brand without attending any brick-and-mortar museum.
+Although, with augmented reality, you can enable all your viewers to better know your brand without attending any brick-and-mortar museum.

-Let’s look at a few examples of alcohol brands that have AR applications.
+Let’s look at a few examples of alcohol brands that have augmented reality applications.

-This informational entertaining application allows users to explore the entire process of making vodka: from the wheat fields to the distillery and the bottle they hold.
+This informational entertaining AR app allows users to explore the entire process of making vodka: from the wheat fields to the distillery and the bottle they hold.

 The company has some successful advertising campaigns, and this one took the brand to a completely new reality.

 To get into a 3D tour with the Absolut Truth AR app, the consumer scans on their mobile phone a specially created neck hanger placed on the bottle.
 Once done, a small village in Sweden appears on the screen, along with the videos how vodka is being produced on Absolut’s fabric.

 Additionally, you can get a free cocktail recipe, which is convenient if you do not have any ideas for booze.

 Tequila brand Jose Cuervo

 Jose Cuervo has also created an innovative campaign to show its history via augmented reality technology.
 As a part of a company’s marketing strategy, Jose Cuervo’s informational AR mobile app turns its tequila bottle into an interactive advertisement.

 History in a Bottle with Jose Cuervo’s AR App